 A Guide to supporting transitions and changes with Autistic students within school.

 Transition is a challenge that our students face on a daily basis.
 These transitions take place on a range of scales.
 From the micro transition of switching thoughts between tasks to major physical transitions between environments.
 The number of individual transitions an individual will undertake throughout the day is huge.
 Each one may well be a source of stress and anxiety for each student.
 The level of this anxiety and how it is communicated to us will vary dramatically.
 As with all the actions of our students this stress may not be easy for us to interpret.
 The quotes are from Autistic people I asked but are anonymised.
 I know I do not include enough Autistic voice, I will strive to expand this in future posts (I would welcome your comments.)

 Written by the then 13 year old Naoki Higashida an Autistic young man from Japan The reason I jump is a fascinating insight into his views on how Autism has shaped his perspective of life.
 The book answers a series of questions put to Noaki which he answers using an alphabet grid devised by his mother.

 Looking beyond “No apparent reason”.
-Does Behaviour Really come “Out of the Blue?”
+Internal Antecedents: Does Behaviour Really come “Out of the Blue?”
+Often overlooked, internal antecedents are an important element in behaviour support.
 This article is based on my experiences working with Autistic children who also communicate in ways we find challenging.
-We do our best to find patterns, clues and reasons for episodes of challenging behaviour.
-When a behaviour if displayed with no noticeable
+We do our best to find patterns, clues and reasons […]

 Autism awareness is an essential concept with ever increasing need for us all to seek a greater understanding of what it means to be autistic.
 However it must be more than holding an assembly, or watching a video.
 We must make real and ongoing adaptations to ensure our learning environments and school communities are as inclusive as possible.